MFEK/mfek.github.io/foundation/terms.markdown

 We may also advertise our bid invitations.
 Typically, the longer it takes to fill, the more we will advertise.

 All of our grants that have invitations to bid attached include a list of features that the software must have for the Foundation to consider the grant complete.
-Please email if
+Please email if there is any confusion.

+While we work to set up email service for this domain, please send bids to [copypaste@kittens.ph](mailto:"Fredrick Brennan" <copypaste@kittens.ph>?subject=[MFEK bid] Bid on № X of YYYY).
+Please at least attach a description of your relevant experience, your bid total, your full legal name, your country of residence, a corporate identity if you wish us to pay one, your preferred method of communication among this list: email; Twitter; and Discord, and the method by which you wish to be paid.